-We therefore urge the Committee to approve this legislation and protect the state's immigrant community from the harsh consequences of federal law for instances of minor misconduct.
+We urge the Committee to approve this legislation and protect the state's immigrant community from the harsh consequences of federal law for instances of minor misconduct and to further clarify the scope of the state's felony penalties.
+Passage of this bill has never been more timely or more urgent.